arunasurya/academy/git.md

 # git basics

 - git is a distributed revision control system
-- consists of repos
+- it consists of repos
 - a repo is a directory whose contents are tracked by git
-- it contains a set of files and their historical state
+- a repo contains a set of files and their historical state
 - a set of changes is captured in a commit

 To start working with git, you can either create a new repo or clone an existing one.
-- to clone with SSH, you need to do the following:
+- to clone with SSH, you need to do the following (will be described in more detail in a separate doc):
   - create an SSH key pair (public-private)
   - share the public key with the remote (e.g., github)
   - add the private key to your SSH agent for authentication